 Adventure awaits you!
 Join Western Prince Whale Watching on an intimate sized tour (limited to 32 passengers on the Western Prince II and 15 passengers on the Western Explorer) as we explore protected waters and discover the islands' abundant wildlife and spectacular beauty. [more...]

 Healing from Within - Integrative Approaches to Healing and Health of Body, Mind and Spirit.
 With over 30 years of extensive experience in the Western and Eastern healing arts, Kira, a Licensed Massage Therapist and Certified Counselor offers healing through Integrated Massage Treatments (Deep Tissue, Injury Treatment, Acupressure, Swedish Massage, Energy Balancing and Cranio-Sacral Therapy). [more...]

-Visit Paula's studio where she turns porcelain clay on the potters wheel into unique and functional vessels for your table.
-Established in 1993, the studio offers visitors the opportunity to see a working studio and the many aspects of pottery making.
+At Paula's studio, she turns porcelain clay on the potter’s wheel into unique and functional vessels for your table.
+Established in 1993, the studio offers the opportunity to see a working studio and the many aspects of pottery making.
 Browse the showroom and view works in progress.
 Call for hours. [more...]

 Featuring works by a handpicked selection of regional fine artists tastefully displayed in a comfortable naturally lit space.
 Conveniently located on A Street above the Friday Harbor ferry parking lot. [more...]

 Located steps from the Friday Harbor ferry terminal, San Juan Safaris Whale Watching & Wildlife Tours has an excellent reputation for respectful wildlife viewing.
 On the water since 1995, this company is known for providing high-quality, small-group size whale watching & wildlife tours. [more...]